 You can read more about me and my work on my personal website.

 What in the World is an Applied Sociologist?

 Sociology is the study of culture and its impact upon social membership in different societies.
 Applied sociologists are researchers and activists who work exclusively outside universities, such as in community service, government and private industry.
 We help clients and community groups understand the impact of culture and society in different spheres of life, such as on the economy, in politics, within families, on religious practices, and so on.
 Applied sociologists work in a variety of jobs, such as policy advisors, community workers and consultants.
 You can learn more about applied sociology on the Sociology at Work website.

 The title of my blog refers to the theme of difference, or Otherness, that has dominated most of my life.
 This blog will chronicle my experiences of Otherness, both from my personal and professional life.
 I will also analyse themes of Otherness related to media, public affairs and world events that capture my sociological imagination.

 There are a number of sociology blogs already out there, but few of these offer an Australian perspective.
 This blog will feature sociological commentary about current news stories from Australia, Other social issues that I find interesting, and Other ‘stuff’ that I am reading, watching, consuming or thinking through.
 I will also share stories about the texts and ideas that have influenced my development as an applied sociologist.

 This is my personal blog; as such, my posts reflect my subjective opinions.
 The contents of my blog do not in any way represent the organisational views of my previous or future employers, nor do they reflect upon any of the professional and research organisations to which I am affiliated.
-Comments about products, services & organisations as well as the links I share do not reflect commercial endorsement.
+Comments about products, services and organisations as well as the links I share do not reflect commercial endorsement.